tomarrell/snake/validator/README.md

   width: int,
   height: int,
   score: int,
-  fruit: []Fruit, // fruit contains a new piece of fruit, replacing the one that was eaten
+  fruit: []engine.Fruit, // fruit contains a new piece of fruit, replacing the one that was eaten
-  snake: Snake, // the validated position of the snake
+  snake: engine..Snake, // the validated position of the snake
   signature: string, // a new signature for the validated state }
 ```